Automating API Documentation With AI and LLM-based Code Understanding

 The Real Pain of Manual Docs

 If you’re anything like me, you’ve probably updated an API’s parameter or changed a function’s name, then forgot to reflect it in your docs.
-A week later, someone on your team tries to use that endpoint—only to discover the instructions are outdated.
+A week later, someone on your team tries to use that endpoint—only to discover the instructions are outdated, a textbook case of documentation drift.
 Cue the frantic Slack messages.
 Proper, accurate documentation basically prevents entire classes of miscommunication.
 The better those docs are, the smoother your workflow gets.

 What LLMs Actually Do

-When people talk about “code understanding” via AI, it’s easy to assume the AI has some magical, all-seeing powers.
+When people talk about LLM-based code understanding, it’s easy to assume the AI has some magical, all-seeing powers.
 But, stripped to basics, these models are pattern-recognition machines.
 They sift through text, match it to known structures, and predict what belongs in documentation.

 If the function says “getUserDetails,” the AI can infer it returns user-related data—often with a chunk of helpful descriptions.
 It’s not perfect, of course; you’ll find times where the model misses specialized logic or misinterprets a complex snippet.
-But compared to writing everything from scratch, it can be an incredible springboard.
+But compared to building your own LLM or writing everything from scratch, it can be an incredible springboard.

 Big Myth: “AI Docs Will Be Riddled With Errors”